12TribesofIsrael/MasterSkoolPlus/README.md

 **⭐ Star this repository if you find it helpful!**

-*Last updated: January 2025 - V5.1 Production Release*
+*Last updated: August 2025 - V5.2 Perfect Video Extraction Release*